bahrus/templ-mount/README.md

 If you use ShadowDOM, there is built-in support for slotting content.
 But if you disable ShadowDOM, as above, but still want to insert some dynamic information, what to do?

-This is what the dormant [template instantiation](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md) proposal is meant to address.
+This is what the ~dormant~[active](https://www.w3.org/wiki/TPAC/2020/SessionIdeas) [template instantiation](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md) proposal is meant to address.
 As that isn't built into the browser, an alternative way of finessing the template is provided by the [trans-render](https://github.com/bahrus/trans-render) library.
 To invoke something like this (whether or not you allow ShadowDOM), you can enable ["filtering"](https://www.journaldev.com/1933/java-servlet-filter-example-tutorial) thusly:

 ```html
 <template import href=//link.springer.com/article/10.1007/s00300-003-0563-3